-We use the same $1$-quantization scheme (defined in \Cref{app:quantization_schema}, $s=1$ is the most drastic compression) for both uplink and downlink, and thus, we consider that $\omgC^\up = \omgC^\dwn$.
 For each figure, we plot the convergence w.r.t. the number of iteration $k$ or w.r.t. the theoretical number of bits exchanged after $k$ iterations.
 On the Y-axis we display $\log_{10}(F(w_k) - F(w_*))$, with $k$ in $\N$.
 All experiments have been run $5$ times and averaged before displaying the curves.
 We plot error bars on all figures.
 To compute error bars we use the standard deviation of the logarithmic difference between the loss function at iteration $k$ and the objective loss, that is we take standard deviation of $\log_{10}(F(w_k) - F(w_*))$.
 We then plot the curve $\pm$ this standard deviation.